 Which Four Seasons Tokyo Is Best?
 Otemachi vs Marunouchi

-Tokyo is one of the world’s most exciting luxury destinations, and when it comes to five-star hospitality, Four Seasons sets the gold standard.
-The city is home to two exceptional Four Seasons hotels: Four Seasons Hotel Tokyo at Otemachi and Four Seasons Hotel Tokyo at Marunouchi.
-While both deliver impeccable service, refined design, and the legendary Four Seasons experience, they cater to very different types of travelers.
+Tokyo is one of the world’s most compelling luxury cities, and Four Seasons Hotels and Resorts is represented there through two distinctly different properties: Four Seasons Hotel Tokyo at Otemachi and Four Seasons Hotel Tokyo at Marunouchi.
+While both deliver the brand’s signature standards of refined design, intuitive service, and elevated comfort, each interprets urban luxury through a completely different lens.

 Quick Overview: Otemachi vs Marunouchi